Thermodynamics of Hamiltonian anyons with applications to quantum heat engines: Quantum engines based on symmetry control

 A key metric of performance is the cycle's thermodynamic efficiency, given by $\eta = W_\mathrm{cyc} /Q_\mathrm{H}$, where $Q_\mathrm{H}$ is the net heat absorbed from the hot bath.
+Since the model does not include a regenerator system to recover waste heat, this Stirling-type cycle does not attain reversible efficiency except in the limits of cold temperature and complete bosonization/fermionization, as discussed below.
 By considering the total change of internal energy and work done while in contact with the hot bath, we can write an expression for $Q_\mathrm{H}$ using the first law

 where $U$ is given by Eq. \eqref{eqn:n_particle_internal_energy}.
 Figure \ref{fig:stirling_performance} shows a plot of efficiency as a function of the parameters $\nu_1, \nu_2$.